jorektheglitch/pikaft-e621-posts-downloader/README.md

 # Important:

-`wget` doesn't work on pixeldrain links, so to download the `Z3D-E621-Convnext model` auto-tagging model made by `Zack3D`, it will need to be downloaded manually from here: https://pixeldrain.com/u/iNMyyi2w
+`wget` doesn't work on pixeldrain links, so to download the `Z3D-E621-Convnext` auto-tagging model made by `Zack3D`, it will need to be downloaded manually from here: https://pixeldrain.com/u/iNMyyi2w

 ## DB export error workaround:
 If you get an error saying,